MFR6340/theenglishextension.org/young-world-4/unit-3: yesterday and today.md

 <img src="https://imgur.com/Nak0fBU.png" width="25%" />

 The chimney sweep is a job from times gone by.
 For those who prefer fiction to non-fiction, this is a fun book to read and compare to the more familiar movie.
+(Lexile )  <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Mari--e/97800028?ref=grid-view&qid=16&sr=1-1" rel="nofollow"> Buy on BookDepoository</a>